How to Make a Loyalty App

 Even though the feature is called Shake-to-Pay, the last component of this phrase can be functionally tailored to your use case.

-📊 Admin Panel for Loyalty Apps & Strategies
+📊 The Admin Panel for Loyalty Apps & Strategies

-To digitally manage the processes regarding your loyalty program and overview statistics, you’ll need a sort of dashboard with access to all features.
+To be able to digitally manage the processes regarding your loyalty program and have an overview of the statistics, you’ll need some sort of a dashboard with access to all of the features.

 This feature can include:

-- Personal details accessing and changing.
+- Access to and ability to change personal details.
 For instance, if you need to connect a user’s phone number to their account, it’s important to be able to do it manually from the admin panel.
-Especially if you have physical branches.
+Especially, if you have physical branches.

 Another essential part of this screen is analytics.
-It’s important to ensure that you can measure how successful (in all respects) the project is, which implies: total revenue, revenue over a time span, a total number of users, new users, active users, retention rate, average time spent in an app, and other KPIs that are important for you.
+It’s important to ensure that you can measure how successful (in all respects) your project is.
+This implies calculating: the total revenue, the revenue over a certain time span, the total number of users, the total number of new users and active users, the retention rate, the average time spent on the app, and other KPIs that are important to you.

 Even though most of the features can be built without using third-party APIs, there are many time-saving options on the market that you can implement into your custom loyalty app:

-- Rewards API, Currency Alliance API for the points system.
+- Rewards API, Currency Alliance API for a points system.

 - To enable rewarding, you can use RewardOps, Codemojo.